cbiffle/rtiow-rust/README.md

    we're in Rust, this took [about one line of code][smp-commit] and is statically free of data races.

+5. Object (the thing Shirley called `hitable`) and Material started out as traits, to follow the book's use of the "abstract base class" pattern, but are now `enum`s.
+C++ does not have Rust-style `enum`s, but they're a useful way of modeling a closed set of options like we have here.
+Matching on `enum`s is significantly cheaper than dynamic dispatch, saving some cycles.

+6. Object now directly contains Material, since the random scene generator doesn't share Materials among Objects, and the list of Objects contains the Objects directly instead of by reference.
+Neither of these was an option in C++ because of the *object slicing* problem.
+This removes two levels of indirection to improve locality.
+(It is also worth noting that the original use of a `material*` in `hit_record` is potentially unsafe, since nothing prevented the `hit_record` from out-living its `material`.)

+7. Random number generator state is explicitly passed around, so that the entire system can be made deterministic for benchmarking.

 ## Performance

 At the time of this writing, on my Skylake Thinkpad (Intel i7-8550U, 4 cores / 8